cmotc/vaLAIR/LUA.md

 I still haven't done the Lua configuration for AI controlled entities.

-I still haven't decided whether I'll be using Lua to script how player characters are generated.

 Some of the tables are counter-intuitively or unclearly named.
 I'll get to it about the time I get to converting the Vala to standard formatting.
+The functions are the preferred way to access the variables.